la-rebelion/mcp-docs/docs/3-components/chatmcp/chat-flow-design.md

 dateModified: '2025-07-27'
 ---

-# Chat Flow Design: ChatMCP, OpenAPI, API-first

-Designing conversational flows in ChatMCP means orchestrating how users, agents, and context interact through structured APIs.
-By leveraging OpenAPI and the Model Context Protocol (MCP), you can create scalable, maintainable, and context-aware chat systems.

 ## What is a Chat Flow?
 A chat flow defines the sequence and logic of interactions between a user and one or more agents.
 In ChatMCP, this is modeled as a series of messages, context updates, and tool invocations—each step informed by the current context and API contract.

-:::tip
+:::tip[**API-first chat flows**]
-**API-first chat flows** ensure your conversation logic is always in sync with your backend, thanks to OpenAPI schemas and MCP's context model.
+*API-first chat flows* ensure your conversation logic is always in sync with your backend, thanks to API contracts and the Model Context Protocol (MCP).
+This allows for dynamic, context-aware interactions that can adapt to user needs and system capabilities.
 :::

 ## Core Principles
 - **Context-Driven:** Every message is processed with full awareness of the current session and context, as defined by MCP.
-- **OpenAPI Integration:** All agent actions and tool calls are described and validated using OpenAPI specs.
+- **API Integration:** All agent actions and tool calls are described and validated using API specs (the contract).
 - **Composable:** Flows can include direct chats, group chats, and agent-mediated conversations.
 - **Memory and State:** ChatMCP manages persistent and ephemeral memory for each conversation, enabling continuity and personalization.